coverclock/com-diag-obelisk/README.md

 Unlike Hourglass, a.k.a.
 O-1, which is a stratum-1 GPS-disciplined desk clock, and Astrolabe, a.k.a.
 O-2, which is a stratum-0 GPS-disciplined mantel clock with a chip-scale cesium atomic clock, Obelisk may not be useful as a reference clock for an NTP server.
-You will find evidence in this repository that I am experimenting with using wwvbtool to generate both GPS (NMEA) and PPS reference clocks, but that is a work in progress.
+You will find evidence in this repository that I have experimented with using wwvbtool to generate both GPS (NMEA) and PPS reference clocks, with mixed results.
-My user space approach suffers a lot of sampling and software latency.
+My user-space approach suffers from a lot of sampling jitter and scheduling latency.

-Regardless of its poor behavior as an NTP reference clock, Obelisk makes a fine desk clock just by synchronizing its own clock to WWVB as described below.
+But regardless of its poor behavior as an NTP reference clock, Obelisk makes a fine desk clock just by synchronizing its own clock to WWVB.
 The current options applied to wwvbtool in the timeservice init script cause the clock to set itself as soon as it receives a correct frame from WWVB, and to correct itself at 1:30AM local time ("juliet" in NATO speak) when it receives another correct frame.
 This strategy was borrowed from my Casio Wave Captor Multi Band 6, a solar-powered wristwatch with its own WWVB receiver.
 Here in Denver Colorado, the WWVB long-wave signal is strong enough to "pick up in the fillings of your teeth" as my short-wave friends say.
 But elsewhere the signal can be extremely finicky; the position of the antenna, interference from radio frequency sources in the neighborhood, and even a sunny day, can interfere with it.
 The signal is frequently best late at night, which is the reason for the 1:30AM local time strategy.
 ## Links
 <https://github.com/coverclock/com-diag-obelisk>
 <https://github.com/coverclock/com-diag-diminuto>